Chiswick: History

 A decisive skirmish took place on Turnham Green early in the English Civil War.
 In November 1642, royalist forces under Prince Rupert, marching from Oxford to retake London, were halted by a larger parliamentarian force under the Earl of Essex.
 The royalists retreated and never again threatened the capital.

 From 1758 until 1929 the Dukes of Devonshire owned Chiswick House, and their legacy can be found in street names all over Chiswick.

 In 1864, John Isaac Thornycroft, founder of the John I. Thornycroft & Company shipbuilding company, established a yard at Church Wharf at the west end of Chiswick Mall.
 The shipyard built the first naval destroyer, HMS Daring of the Daring class, in 1893.
 To cater for the increasing size of warships, Thornycroft moved its shipyard to Southampton in 1909.

 In 1822, the Royal Horticultural Society leased 33 acre of land in the area south of the High Road between what are now Sutton Court Road and Duke's Avenue.
 This site was used for its fruit tree collection and its first school of horticulture, and housed its first flower shows.
 The area was reduced to 10 acre in the 1870s, and the lease was terminated when the Society's garden at Wisley, Surrey, was set up in 1904.
 Some of the original pear trees still grow in the gardens of houses built on the site.

 The population of Chiswick grew almost tenfold during the 19th century, reaching 29,809 in 1901, and the area is a mixture of Georgian, Victorian and Edwardian housing.
 Suburban building began in Gunnersbury in the 1860s and in Bedford Park, the first garden suburb, on the borders of Chiswick and Acton, in 1875.

 During the Second World War, Chiswick was bombed repeatedly, with both incendiary and high explosive bombs.
 Falling anti-aircraft shells and shrapnel also caused damage.
 The first V-2 rocket to hit London fell on Staveley Road, Chiswick, at 6.43pm on 8 September 1944, killing three people, injuring 22 others and causing extensive damage to surrounding trees and buildings.
 Six houses were demolished by the rocket and many more suffered damage.
 There is a memorial where the rocket fell on Staveley Road, and a War Memorial at the east end of Turnham Green.

+Refuge was founded in 1971 in Chiswick, as the modern world's first safe house for women and children escaping domestic violence.

 By the start of the 21st century, Chiswick had become an affluent suburb.